PX4/PX4-Avoidance/README.md

    mkdir -p ~/catkin_ws/src
    ```

-1. Install mavros.
-The package coming from the ROS repository should be fine.
-Just in case, instructions to install it from sources can be found here: https://dev.px4.io/en/ros/mavros_installation.html.
+1. Install mavros version 0.29.0 or above.
+Instructions to install it from sources can be found here: https://dev.px4.io/en/ros/mavros_installation.html.
+If you want to install using apt, be sure to check that the version is 0.29.0 or greater.

    ```bash
    sudo apt install ros-kinetic-mavros ros-kinetic-mavros-extras